 Failure Redemption: A supplementary examination will form 100% of the module mark.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
 Lecture notes, Matlab code, examples, exercises, worked solutions and past examination papers will be available on Canvas.

-EGIM07 Dynamics and Earthquake Analysis of Structures
+EGIM07 Dynamics and Earthquake Analysis of Structures Credits: 10 Session: 2022/23 September-January Pre-requisite Modules: EG-260 Co-requisite Modules:

-Co-requisite Modules: Lecturer(s): Prof Y Feng

-Format: Lectures & Example classes (30h); Directed private study (30h)

-Delivery Method: Mixture of online lectures (live + recorded), face-to-face activities and unscheduled one-to-one (online) tutorials

-Module Aims: This module aims to develop the understanding and skills necessary to analyse linear structures under general dynamic, including earthquake loading, and to understand the use of time stepping schemes for linear dynamic and transient problems.
+Lecturer(s): Prof Y Feng Format: Lectures & Example classes (30h); Directed private study (30h) Delivery Method: Mixture of online lectures (live + recorded), face-to-face activities and unscheduled one-to-one (online) tutorials Module Aims: This module aims to develop the understanding and skills necessary to analyse linear structures under general dynamic, including earthquake loading, and to understand the use of time stepping schemes for linear dynamic and transient problems.
+Module Content:

-- Introduction: Dynamic effects on structures, Engineering disasters, design issues.
-[1] - Single Degree of Freedom Problems (SDOF): the SDOF spring-mass system, equivalent SDOF structures energy method, analytical solution of SDOF problems, step by step solution methods, earthquake loading, response and design spectra, Eurocode- 8 elastic spectrum.
-[15] - Multiple Degree of Freedom Problems: natural modes and frequencies of vibration, modal decomposition, reduction methods, earthquake loading, shear building model, design considerations.
-[9] - Distributed Mass Systems: finite element discretisation and formulations.
-[4] - Revision [1]

-Intended Learning Outcomes: On the completion of the module, students are expected to be able to:

-- Evaluate potential disastrous consequences of structural failures under dynamic loadings, such as strong wind, wave and particularly earthquakes. - Apply the Rayleigh method to simplify a complex structure to a SDOF system; perform earthquake analysis of SDOF systems and apply knowledge of basic dynamic concepts of SDOF systems such as dynamic magnification, resonance and damping. - Follow Eurocode-8 to conduct elastic earthquake analysis of a regular-shaped multi-story frame structure. - Use a computer language to analyse the accuracy and stability of the Newmark integration method, and generate an earthquake spectra, based on which to conduct an earthquake analysis of a multi-story building. - Determine Rayleigh vibration shape functions for simple structures. - Distinguish between stiffness/mass/damping-dominated problems. - Identify dynamic loading on bridges, footbridges, floors, etc. resulting from moving loads or rhythmic activities.
+• Introduction: Dynamic effects on structures, Engineering disasters, design issues.
+[1] • Single Degree of Freedom Problems (SDOF): the SDOF spring-mass system, equivalent SDOF structures - energy method, analytical solution of SDOF problems, step by step solution methods, earthquake loading, response and design spectra, Eurocode- 8 elastic spectrum.
+[15] • Multiple Degree of Freedom Problems: natural modes and frequencies of vibration, modal decomposition, reduction methods, earthquake loading, shear building model, design considerations.
+[9] • Distributed Mass Systems: finite element discretisation and formulations.
+[4] • Revision [1] Intended Learning Outcomes: On the completion of the module, students are expected to be able to: • Evaluate potential disastrous consequences of structural failures under dynamic loadings, such as strong wind, wave and particularly earthquakes. • Apply the Rayleigh method to simplify a complex structure to a SDOF system; perform earthquake analysis of SDOF systems and apply knowledge of basic dynamic concepts of SDOF systems such as dynamic magnification, resonance and damping. • Follow Eurocode-8 to conduct elastic earthquake analysis of a regular-shaped multi-story frame structure. • Use a computer language to analyse the accuracy and stability of the Newmark integration method, and generate an earthquake spectra, based on which to conduct an earthquake analysis of a multi-story building. • Determine Rayleigh vibration shape functions for simple structures.

+• Distinguish between stiffness/mass/damping-dominated problems.
-EA1m Understanding of engineering principles and the ability to apply them to undertake critical analysis of key engineering processes

-EA2 Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques

-EA4 Understanding of, and the ability to apply, an integrated or systems approach to solving complex engineering problems.
+• Identify dynamic loading on bridges, footbridges, floors, etc. resulting from moving loads or rhythmic activities.
+AHEP3 Learning Outcomes MEng EA1m Understanding of engineering principles and the ability to apply them to undertake critical analysis of key engineering processes EA2 Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques EA4 Understanding of, and the ability to apply, an integrated or systems approach to solving complex engineering problems.
 D6 Communicate their work to technical and non-technical audiences.

 EL4 Understanding of the requirement for engineering activities to promote sustainable development and ability to apply quantitative techniques where appropriate.
 P4 Understanding of the use of technical literature and other information sources.
 P6 Understanding of appropriate codes of practice and industry standards.